eWaterCycle/grpc4bmi/docs/server/python.rst

     $ run-bmi-server --name mypackage.mymodule.MyBmi

 This will report the chosen port number in the standard output stream.
-It can be used to connect to the service via the BMI :ref:`python-grpc4bmi-client`.
+It can be used to connect to the service via the BMI :ref:`grpc python client <python-grpc4bmi-client>`.